 Why ask this survey question?

-Reactions to this question identify how you can make the youth group a success.
+Reactions to your spiritual growth survey identify how you can make the youth group a success.
 Its number one goal is to develop young members’ spiritual lives.

 Why ask this survey question?